This article is generated by AI translation.

 Referencing a non-existent SQL macro will cause an execution error.

-MD5 Rules
+MD5 Rule

 - Using Rules